allu77/TVScraper/README.md

 2. Unzip it in your docroot and rename the folder to whatever you want (e.g. TVScraper)
 3. Rename config-sample.php to config.php
 4. Open config.php with any editor and configure DDU_LOGIN and DDU_PASSWORD
+5. Make sure that cache, lib and log folder are writbale by your http server (e.g. set grp to www-data and chmod to g+w)
-5. Point your browser to the installed location (e.g. [http://localhost/TVScraper/](http://localhost/TVScraper/)) and you're ready to go!
+6. Point your browser to the installed location (e.g. [http://localhost/TVScraper/](http://localhost/TVScraper/)) and you're ready to go!